Drone Mapping of Evidence: Revolutionizing Crime Scene Investigations

 Redaction

-In certain situations, such as when drones are used to capture aerial footage of large crowds during protests or public demonstrations, privacy may be a concern.
+In certain situations, such as when drones are used to capture aerial footage of large crowds during protests or public demonstrations, privacy concerns may arise.
 This is where redaction is essential to protect personal identities and ensure compliance with privacy laws, such as GDPR.

 Redaction allows investigators to blur or black out sensitive information captured in drone footage, such as faces, vehicle license plates, or other personally identifiable information (PII).
 Redaction ensures that evidence can be shared securely with relevant parties, such as legal teams or external agencies, without violating privacy regulations.